Rumyra/browserapis.wtf/source/browserapis/batterystatus.html.md

 suggested_uses:
   - Involved content, such as video viewing or gaming, to alert user of low battery.
   - Also returns whether charging - possibilities there
-notes:
-  - The value 'Infinity' for chargingTime means either the device is currently discharging or the system was unable to report the value.
-  - The value 'Infinity' for dischargingTime means either the device is currently charging or the system was unable to report the value.
 ---